charliecalvert/CloudNotes/Assignments/React/ReactAddressDataMaven.md

 });
 ```

-The key point here is that it proves we have removed the **BrowserRourter** (alias Router) object from **ElfMenu.js**.
+The key point here is that it proves we have removed the **BrowserRouter** (alias Router) object from **ElfMenu.js**.
 This kind of test is a bit odd, in that it proves a negative.
-But by asking you to get this test to pass, I'm helping you ensure that you properly refactor your code.
+But by asking you to get this test to pass, I'm helping you ensure that you properly refactored your code.

 Be sure the **ElfMenu** test actually runs by typing **p** and then **ElfMenu**, or by typing 'a' and running all your tests.